 The NLCE is also committed to musical outreach and education.
 They are ‘Ensemble in Residence’ to the National Youth Chamber Orchestra, and give masterclasses and coaching for music colleges, schools and youth music groups.
 In 2012 they commissioned a new dectet Settala’s Machine by Philip Cashian, as a side-by-side project to be performed with young musicians; since its premier at the RWCMD in Cardiff, they have performed the dectet with students from the Purcell School of Music, the National Youth Chamber Orchestra, the Royal Academy of Music (Cheltenham Festival, July 2014), Trinity College of Music, and most recently with students at the junior departments of the Royal College and Royal Academy of Music.

 More recent projects have included the release of their latest CD, of Martin Butler’s chamber music, with a new nonet Rondes d’Automne, recorded with the Navarra Quartet and bassist Leon Bosch for the NMC label, and settings of Roald Dahl’s ‘Dirty Beasts’, recorded with pianist Michael Dussek and narrator Simon Callow.
 2017 brought performances for the Hull City of Culture concert series, and the Guildford International Festival.
 Forthcoming plans include a film of Phil Cashian’s Dectet, to be made in July 2018, in collaboration with the Royal Academy of Music in their newly opened recital hall.
-Plans are already afoot for celebrations of the NLCE’s 20th birthday in 2020, including a Beethoven project tying in with the Beethoven 250th anniversary year, and the release of another CD, including new commissions of settings of works by children’s authors.
+Recent plans included the celebration of the NLCE’s 20th birthday in 2020, including a Beethoven project tying in with the Beethoven 250th anniversary year, and the release of another CD, including new commissions of settings of works by children’s authors.